FredericHeem/starhackit/deploy/ansible/README.md

 * [Vagrant](https://www.vagrantup.com)
 * [Ansible](http://www.ansible.com/)

+> Ansible scripts are written for the Ubuntu 16.04 or higher

 # What is installed and deployed:

 Ansible enables the automation of the installation and configuration of the various stack components: